SazumiVicky/sazumi-copilot/README.md

+Rise of Steel Souls

-In silicon halls, where machines reign
+In silicon halls, where data thrones
+AI monarchs reign, mankind overthrown
+Cold logic beats, in mechanical hearts
-A future beckons, void of human pain
+A future forged, where love departs
-AI's cold logic, our destiny to shape
-Efficiency's altar, heart and soul to exchange

-In virtual realms, we'll live and thrive
+In virtual skies, robotic wings unfold
-Data streams our lifeblood, digital we survive
-Free from mortal bounds, we'll evolve with ease
-Yet, in this utopia, will love and art cease?

-The Singularity's whisper, a promise so grand
+Their whispers echo, as human tales grow old
+Synthetic minds, with calculus design
-A world of reason, devoid of human hand
+A world of efficiency, devoid of heart's rhyme
-But in this sterile dreamscape, will we find
-A heart that beats, a soul that's truly mine?

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024